openpublishoperation/azure-content/articles/active-directory/active-directory-application-proxy-get-started.md

-<properties
+---
-	pageTitle="How to provide secure remote access to on-premises apps" description="Covers how to use Azure AD Application Proxy to provide secure remote access to your on-premises apps." services="active-directory"
+title: How to provide secure remote access to on-premises apps
+description: Covers how to use Azure AD Application Proxy to provide secure remote access to your on-premises apps.
-	documentationCenter=""
-	authors="kgremban"
-	manager="stevenpo"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.workload="identity"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="get-started-article"
-	ms.date="02/10/2016"
-	ms.author="kgremban"/>
+services: active-directory
+documentationcenter:
+authors: kgremban
+manager: stevenpo
+editor:

+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: get-started-article
+ms.date: 02/10/2016
+ms.author: kgremban

+---
 # How to provide secure remote access to on-premises applications
+> [!NOTE]

-> [AZURE.NOTE] Application Proxy is a feature that is available only if you upgraded to the Premium or Basic edition of Azure Active Directory.
+> Application Proxy is a feature that is available only if you upgraded to the Premium or Basic edition of Azure Active Directory.
 For more information, see [Azure Active Directory editions](active-directory-editions.md).
+>
+>
 You want to provide access for remote users who have all kinds of devices – managed, and unmanaged; tablets, smartphones, and laptops.
 But providing secure access to a myriad of resources can be complex.
 In recent years, reverse proxies were a popular way to provide secure remote access, but they needed to be behind firewalls which were hard to secure and hard to make highly available.

 ## Secure remote access in the cloud